-Conor Duffy is a member of Robinson+Cole's Health Law Group and Data Privacy + Security Team.
+Conor Duffy is a member of the firm's Health Law Group and its Data Privacy + Security Team.
 Mr. Duffy advises hospitals, physician groups, community providers, and other health care entities on general corporate matters and health law issues.
 He also counsels clients on what measures are needed to safeguard data and patient information.

-Mr. Duffy provides legal counsel to his health care clients on various regulatory matters, such as Medicare and Medicaid program compliance, federal fraud and abuse laws, and the Emergency Medical Treatment & Labor Act (EMTALA).
+Mr. Duffy provides legal counsel to health care clients on various regulatory matters, such as Medicare and Medicaid program compliance, federal fraud and abuse laws, and the Emergency Medical Treatment & Labor Act (EMTALA).
 He also assists with the full spectrum of state health law matters, including those related to licensure and staffing.
 Mr. Duffy represents clients in state and federal administrative appeals and provides counsel related to internal investigations.
-Mr. Duffy speaks and writes regularly on recent developments in fraud and abuse enforcement at events aimed at individuals who work in the healthcare field.
+Mr. Duffy speaks and writes regularly on recent developments in fraud and abuse enforcement and False Claims Act jurisprudence.

 Information Privacy and Security